kanghui0204/IsaacLab-Arena-vln/docs/pages/examples/create_a_new_task.rst

 -------------------

 **Asset Integration**
-   - Accept required assets (objects, tools, environments) as constructor parameters
+   - Accept required assets (objects, tools, environments) as parameters
    - Use asset methods like ``get_contact_sensor_cfg()`` for sensor setup
    - Reference assets by name in scene entity configurations